Biblical Theology

 Listen to this article

-“And it shall be, that he that is taken with the accursed thing shall be burnt with fire, he and all that he hath: because he hath transgressed the covenant of the Lord, and because he hath wrought folly in Israel.”
+that he that is taken with the accursed thing shall be burnt with fire, he and all that he hath: because he hath transgressed the covenant of the LORD, and because he hath wrought folly in Israel.
+Joshua 7:15 (KJV)

-In summary, Joshua 7:15 teaches us about the importance of obedience to God’s commands, the consequences of individual sin, God’s holiness and justice, and the opportunity for repentance and restoration.
+In summary, Joshua 7:15 teaches the importance of obedience to God’s commands, the far‑reaching consequences of individual sin, the holiness and justice of God, and the hopeful promise of repentance and restoration for those who turn back to Him.

 Share this: